Unity-Technologies/com.unity.webrtc/Documentation~/videostreaming.md

 > This option selects whether or not to use hardware for encoding.
 > Currently, there is no way to explicitly designate a codec.

 The major browsers that support WebRTC can use `H.264` and `VP8`, which means most browsers can receive video streaming from Unity.

+### Decode

+Currently, only SoftwareDecoder can be used, in which case VP8/VP9 can be used as a codec.
+In this case, `VP8` or `VP9` can be used as a codec.

+> [!NOTE]
+> Currently, HardwareDecoder is not supported.
+> We plan about HardwareDecoder support in 2.x release.

 ## <a id="videotrack"/> Video Track